-Over the past decade, UNICRI has been strongly involved in the implementation of various applied-research and technical assistance projects in the field of counter-trafficking in persons and child exploitation in various areas of the world.
-The activities have been carried out in the Czech Republic, Costa Rica, Germany, Italy, Nigeria, Poland, Thailand, the Philipines, and Ukraine.
+Over the past decade, UNICRI has been strongly involved in the implementation of various applied-research and technical assistance projects in the field of counter-trafficking in persons and child exploitation.
+Several programmes have been carried out in the Czech Republic, Costa Rica, Germany, Italy, Nigeria, Poland, Thailand, the Philippines, and Ukraine.
 In addition, UNICRI has been working on the issue of trafficking in persons in peace support operation areas since 2002.

 UNICRI aims to assist Member States to prevent and prosecute trafficking and smuggling related crimes, to identify and support victims and to reduce the vulnerability of at risk populations.
 Activities are carried out in close cooperation with governments, international organizations and civil society organizations.
 UNICRI seeks and encourages the proactive participation and involvement of local communities at all levels of interventions.